MarcScheib/aurelia-environment/README.md

 A simple .env plugin developed for use with [Aurelia](http://www.aurelia.io/).
 However, it can be used for any other JavaScript framework.

+The plugin allows to specify key-value-pairs in an environment file and replace all hard-coded configuration by environment variables.
+The file can then be easily exchanged depending on deployment point.

 ## Documentation

 - [Installation](https://github.com/MarcScheib/aurelia-environment/blob/master/doc/Installation.md)